ryan258/robofriends-pwa/README.md

 so to scoot around the whole provider, connect complexity we can simply export the <App> itself from app JS an import that to test with.

 **Always strive to make your tests easy!**

+## Testing Reducers

+**Reducers are pure functions and pure functions are a tester's dream!
+We just give them some sort of input and expect an output.**

+Reducers take an action and spit out the state.
+They are the controller/brain of the app.

+Alot of the logic is in the reducers.
+So if we cover them, we'll have a good chunk of test coverage squared away.

+- gotta import those constants
+- gotta import those reducers

+reducers take 2 things

+1. state
+2. action

+Redux allows us to have really nice tests and keeps things simple on the React side by just doing snapshot testing and simple Enzyme tests on pure functions.